Accessible and Inclusive Parks in the Des Moines Metro

 522 NE Westgate Drive, Waukee, IA 50263

-Accessible: This playground has a rubber floor, includes a Global Motion (spinning sphere with two levels, nets for safety and area for multi person seating) and a Marble Panel for sensory exploration with marbles that roll and spin.
-Other features include a splash pad, tennis court and pickleball courts.
+Accessible: This playground has a rubber floor, includes a Global Motion (spinning sphere with two levels, nets for safety, and an area for multi-person seating), and a Marble Panel for sensory exploration with marbles that roll and spin.
+Other features include a splash pad, tennis court, and pickleball courts.

 2. Triumph Park